-17.9.8.3 Triggers
+17.10.7.3 Triggers

-A trigger is a system state (for example, zone closing/time/system event (alarm), and so on) that can be used as inputs to the Cause & Effects.
-The triggers can be logically assigned together using the logical operators and/or to create user outputs.
+A trigger is a system state (for example, zone closing/time/system event (alarm), etc.) that can be used as inputs to the Cause & Effects.
+The triggers can be logically assigned together using the logical operators AND/OR to create user outputs.
 The system supports up to a maximum of 1024 triggers across all its Cause & Effects system.